DIRECTOR: Cate Shortland

 - A woman is seen covered in bruises.

-Berlin Syndrome started out giving me a sense of wanderlust.
-It actually made me miss traveling.
+Berlin Syndrome started out giving me this sense of wanderlust.
+It actually made me miss travelling.
 This film quickly becomes a dark and at times unpleasant experience.
-It's not an easy movie to watch but I think it has enough positive elements to get it over the line.
-Solid performances, some really beautiful cinematography and a few really nasty moments should keep genre fans happy.
-Where the movie loses points is unresolved subplots, silly character decisions, and an unsatisfying ending loses the film points.
-I think this film will alienate and leave a lot of viewers cold but I think it's still worth a watch.
+It's not an easy movie to watch, but I think it has enough positive elements to get it over the line.
+Excellent performances, some beautiful cinematography and a couple of really nasty moments should keep genre fans happy.
+Where the movie loses points is unresolved subplots, silly character decisions, and an unsatisfying ending which loses the film points.
+I think this movie will alienate and leave a lot of viewers feeling cold, but I think it's still worth a watch.